madanadra/productivity-booster/README.md

 # Description

-Productivity Booster is a web-based application that aims to increase productivity in carrying out a series of activities.
+Productivity Booster is a web-based application that aims to increase productivity in carrying out a series of tasks.